ellmetha/django-machina/docs/settings.rst

 language such as Markdown or BBCode (eg. if you are using a Wysiwyg editor), you can set this setting to ``None``.

-*Django-machina* uses Markdown as the default syntax for forum messages.
+Django-machina uses Markdown as the default syntax for forum messages.

 ``MACHINA_MARKUP_WIDGET``
 -------------------------

 Default: ``'machina.forms.widgets.MarkdownTextareaWidget'``

 This setting defines the widget used inside topic and post forms.
 It should be a Python dotted path to a Django form widget.

 ``MACHINA_MARKUP_WIDGET_KWARGS``
 --------------------------------

 Default: ``{}``

 This setting defines the keyword arguments that will be used when instanciating the widgets associated with the ``MACHINA_MARKUP_WIDGET`` setting.

 ``MACHINA_BASE_TEMPLATE_NAME``
 ------------------------------

 Default: ``'_base.html'``

-This setting defines the name of the base template that is extended by the *django-machina*'s main ``board_base.html`` template.
+This setting defines the name of the base template that is extended by the django-machina's main ``board_base.html`` template.

 Forum